ECNU-DEIT-ACADEMIC-2019/Team2/Analysis of KEKE English.md

 >>**3.2 Suggestions**
 #### &#8195;&#8195;Broaden examination field.
 At present, KEKE English examination mainly include CET-4, CTE-6, TEM-8 etc. there is a suggestion that they can add more types of examinations like GRE, SAT, TOFEL, IELTS for those who are preparing for going abroad.
-#### Exam comprehensive ability.
+####  &#8195;&#8195;Exam comprehensive ability.
 Comprehensive simulation examinations are really necessary for users who preparing for real context examination.
 So there is a suggestion for KEKE English to alter their strategies and integrate all types of question to test learner’s comprehensive ability and performance.
 <div align="center"><img src="https://github.com/ECNU-DEIT-ACADEMIC-2019/Team2/blob/master/images/behavior-7.png"  height='500' width='350'> </div>

 ----------------------------------------